ADV - Advertising

 Current topics, cases, and research in advertising are presented in a forum that fosters critical thinking and engagement.
 Weekly presentation and discussion of current research and cases by faculty, undergraduate/graduate students, visiting scholars and visiting professionals.
 Approved for S/U grading only.
 May be repeated up to 4 graduate hours in separate terms.

-ADV 598 Professional Project credit: 0 or 6 Hours.
+ADV 598 Professional Project credit: 0 to 6 Hours.

-This course serves as a capstone, requiring the student to demonstrate a mastery of knowledge in the primary areas of advertising.
+This is a capstone course – where individuals will complete their final project for the MS Advertising degree.
+The project showcases the student’s mastery of knowledge in the primary areas of advertising.
+Students can enroll in 0, 3, or 6 graduate credits – for a maximum of 6 credits during their degree program.
+0 to 6 graduate hours.
+No professional credit.
 Approved for S/U grading only.
 May be repeated in separate terms to a maximum of 6 hours.
 Prerequisite: A grade of B or better in ADV 588.

 ADV 599 Thesis Research credit: 0 to 6 Hours.